Soft, romantic, floral spring flavors meet in vegan biscotti. Dip it, snap it, savor it.

 EXTRAS AND TIPS

 After the first bake, slice the dough into 12 equal pieces while the dough is still warm.
-If it cools too much, it will
+If it cools too much, it will be very difficult to slice the dough without tearing it.

 Do not leave the oven unattended, as biscotti have the tendency of burning quickly, especially if made with whole wheat or alternative flours that are less glutenous.